elkinvg/WebSocketDS/README.md

 ## server mode

+In this type of module, the listening device and attributes are written in the properties

 More about [server mode](./server_mode/README.md)

 Makefile is in the directory `./server_mode/`

 ## client mode

+In this type of module, the listening device and attributes are completely specified by the client.
+Actions require special client commands in JSON format

 More about [client mode](./client_mode/README.md)